 In babies and infants, what may appear to be a diaper rash can actually be a rash from thrush.

 Topical thrush consists of a red, and sometimes shiny rash on the skin, in babies it is typically in the diaper/nappy area and in the folds of skin, around joints and on neck.

-In adults it can appear around the groin, armpits, neck and areas which get very warm (small of the back) and is particularly a problem for those who are very active in sports (runners, and those who wear heavy equipment or restrictive gear (shin guards, cups, pads) like soccer players, football players and members of the military or police force.
+In adults it can appear around the groin, armpits, neck, and areas that get very warm (small of the back).
+It is particularly a problem for people who are military, first-responders, or athletes - people who wear heavy equipment or restrictive gear (shin guards, cups, pads, etc.) and sweat a lot.